cfu288/CellNeuro/Notes.md

             * very few v-gated Na channels remain under myelin, K+ channels more evenly distributed.
 But myelin blocks channels
             * the small Cm of myelin lowers the Tau ( time needed for charges to move) and raises the lambda as charges dont leak back out
             * So a Vm Change  at one point  on a myelinated axon can move farther, faster than one on unmylenated axon.
+          * Space constant -
+* Types of transmission
+  * **Electrical Synaptic Transmission** - ionic charge moves directly between neurons through channels (Connexons)
+    * **Connexons** - located on membranes of the pre and postsynaptic neurons, which meet at a gap junction.
+Pre synaptic cell line up with post synaptic cell connexons to make a channel.
+Made up of 6 subunits with a channel down the middle.
+This is often not a very specific channel, ions flow either direction.
+      * Current from neuron a can be recorded at neuron b and vice versa.
+      * The current you record or charge in Vm in the postsynaptic cell can be recorded with almost no delay
+      * You don't need an AP in the presynaptic cell to get detected in the post synaptic cell, a sub threshold signal will still pass
+      * Signal will be reproduced in postsynaptic cell.
+It can be depolarizing or hyperpolarizing
+    * Electrical synapses are fast, reliable, have some flexibility
+      * seen in escape circuts  - allows animals to make quick getaways
+      * where you want to coordinate groups of neurons
+  * **Chemical** - synapses offer flexibility
+    * synaptic cleft is a physical sace between neurons
+    * presyn neuron shows synaptic vesicles containing neurotransmitters
+    * signal passes only from pre to post
+    * post signal can be different from pre
+      * pre AP can turn into a hyperpolarization post
+      * pre AP can turn into  an amplified post AP
+    * synapse needs extracellular Ca++ to pass a signal.
+Substituting Mg++ for Ca++ in saline will block synaptic transmission
+    In a chemical synapse, the receptor on the post membrane is an important factor in what the post cells response will be to  wheter excitaroty or inhibitory strong or weak etc.
+    * Overview of what happens at an electric synapse
+      * pre cell depolarizes (hyperpolarization)
+      * ionic charges move from pre->post cell
+      * postsynaptic cell shows similar response to presynapctic with minimal delay
+    * CHemical synapse
+      * pre cell depolarizes
+      * ca++ enters the pre cell terminal
+      * pre releases neurotransmitter
+      * neurotransmitter diffuses across the synaptic cleft
+      * binds a receptor for it on the postsynaptic membrane
+      * neurotransmitter bound to that receptor opens an ion channel (or close it)
+      * neurotransmitter is wither taken back into presynaptic terminal or broken down or somehow dislodged from its receptor to end the signal
+    * Takes about half a millisecond, longer than electrical
+    * model syste for studying the chemical synaptic transmission is ACh at the neuromuscular junction
+      * Motor neuron fires a AP , muscle cell responds with a depolarizarion if large enough to cross threshold, the muscle cell will fire an action potential
+      * depolarization the muscle cell shows is called the endplate potential _epp_ or _psp_
+    * Excitatory
+    * Inhibitory
+      * neuromodulation